 Any county, as defined in s.
-125.011(1), F.S., [i.e., Miami-Dade County] may impose two separate taxes by ordinance adopted by a majority of the county's governing body.
-A tax of 2 percent may be imposed on the sale of food, beverages, and alcoholic beverages in hotels and motels.
+125.011(1), F.S., [i.e., Miami-Dade County] may impose a 2 percent tax on the sale of food, beverages, and alcoholic beverages in hotels and motels, pursuant to an ordinance adopted by a majority of the county's governing body.
 The proceeds shall be used for promoting the county and its constituent municipalities as a destination site for conventions, trade shows, and pleasure travel.
+Miami-Dade County will levy this tax during the 2011 calendar year.